michaelorr/goodall/README.md

 ## Notes

-* Only the amd64/darwin and amd64/linux have been tested.
+* Only amd64/darwin and amd64/linux have been tested.
 * Other OSs and ARCHs may build successfully but have not been tested and likely do not work fully due to lack of gopsutil support on Windows.